-The invoke script will specify the filename of your Jupyter notebook, the version of Anaconda you are using (presently, if Python 2, use anaconda2-5.1; if Python 3, use anaconda3-5.1), and other parameters.
+In the invoke script you will specify the filename of your Jupyter notebook, the version of Anaconda you are using (presently, use Python 3, and specify anaconda-6), and other parameters.
 Here we suppose that your notebook is called your-jupyter-notebook-name.ipynb.

-Your script will look something like the following for a Jupyter notebook with Python 2.
-Adjust the notebook name and Anaconda release if needed:
+A basic script should look like the following for a Jupyter notebook with Python 3 (Use your own notebook's name in the call):

 If your notebook needs additional modules, list them at the end after the -u.

 For details on invoke script command line options, refer to the Hubzero invoke documentation.

 Next, you'll test that your working notebook starts properly as a Hub tool.
 Refer to the Knowledge Base article, Testing Jupyter Notebooks to see how to verify that your notebook works in the tool context.
 When the notebook passes testing, you are ready to proceed.

 7. COMMIT CHANGES

 Once you have saved your invoke script and your notebook, check them in to the repository management software, subversion.
 To do so: From a Jupyter terminal, navigate to your tool's directory (get there as we did in step 3. above).
 First, add the notebook to svn (similarly, add any other needed files, using "svn add");

 Subversion will now prompt you for a commit message.
 Type in a suitable initial commit message ("initial commit of toolname" will do) and press ctrl-X to exit.